2022 Eden College Scandal: Key allegations

 You are doing excess.
-I will chop your body into two pieces.
-So what, you are legal students?
+I will catch one of you and then split another one.
+You are legal students, so...
 What is the source of your power?
 Whether you will stay in my political room legally is up to you.
 You have been allotted seat legally and that does not matter.
 If I do not give you a seat, which of your fathers will give it to you from room no. 202.
 Will madams give it?
 Do they have that power?

 Riva later admitted of the incident and offered apology.
 However, in the last week of the month, she tortured students for leaking the audio clip and threatened them of stripping naked and videotape that to circulate them on social media.
 This sparked tension between the students at the college and in September the vice-president of Eden College unit of Bangladesh Chhatra League Jannatul Ferdowsi spoke to media about a series of allegations against the President and Secretary General of the Eden College Chhatra League unit.
 After that, she was taken hostage by the supporters of the duo and beaten in a room inside the college for speaking up.
 Later, students at the college held a press conference and made serious allegations against the leaders of Chhatra League.